geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " Yet oft the dreadful vow would cross my brain,

-" No ' daughter of the Sea shall o'er the Ocean reign ;'
+" No ' daughter of the Sea shall o'er the Ocean reign;'

 " And well I knew that in the realms of air